 The COI survey is extended by the Chancellor to all eligible employes on or around February 1.
 Weekly reminders follow to all those who have yet to participate.
 On day 28, the survey closes and disciplinary action is taken.

-Individuals with approved leaves or protected status under Human Resource guidelines are exempt from participation and will be forwarded to the next cycle (either September 1 or February 1).
+Individuals with approved leaves or protected status under Human Resource guidelines are exempt from participation and will be forwarded to the next cycle.

 3. REVIEW PROCESS

 3.1 Annual Review of Conflict of Interest Disclosure Forms